Jolijn0101/Product-preview-card-component/README.md

 # Frontend Mentor - Product preview card component

 I made this product preview card component with the design of Fronted Mentor.
-[See the challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa) Fronted Mentor provides Coding challenges for frontend developers.
+[See the challenge on Frontend Mentor.](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa) Fronted Mentor provides Coding challenges for frontend developers.

 ## The challenge

 The challenge was to code a product preview card that looks exactly like the given jpg files.
-The provided also a styleguide, images and a jpg file how the active state of the button should look like.
+They provided also a styleguide, images and a jpg file how the active state of the button should look like.

 ## Screenshots